PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 ## So Jekyll is running in Docker; what's next?

 Hopefully now you have a working blog running on a local URL, but looking quite like the template that you chose in [Part 2][ph-part2].
 Lets go through some basic formatting steps with Markdown and Liquid to help you pump out those posts in no time at all, over in [Part 5][ph-part5]!

 [ph-part1]:   {% post_url 2016-10-01-Getting-started-with-Jekyll-Part-1 %}
 [ph-part2]:   {% post_url 2016-10-05-Getting-started-with-Jekyll-Part-2 %}
 [ph-part3]:   {% post_url 2016-10-07-Getting-started-with-Jekyll-Part-3 %}
-[ph-part4]:   {% post_url 2016-10-08-Getting-started-with-Jekyll-Part-4 %}
 [ph-part5]:   {% post_url 2016-10-14-Getting-started-with-Jekyll-Part-5 %}
 [ph-part6]:   {% post_url 2016-10-17-Getting-started-with-Jekyll-Part-6 %}
 [ph-part7]:   {% post_url 2016-10-20-Getting-started-with-Jekyll-Part-7 %}